An update for California's 76th Assembly District: We WON the Primary!

 - We must invest in our small businesses.
 We can create more stable economies if we focus on growing local manufacturing, construction, farming, and service industries, and support the many individually-owned retailers that are the life's blood of our communities.
 When we "act local" we create safeguards against the overarching threat of globalization, and minimize the impact of "too big to fail."

-- We must close the Prop 13 "corporate loophole" while preserving and expanding protections put in place to ensure that individuals and families are never "taxed out" of our homes.
+- We must close the Prop 13 "corporate loophole" while preserving and expanding protections put in place to ensure that individuals are never "taxed out" of our homes.
 Closing the "corporate loophole" would bring in an estimated $9 billion in annual tax revenue--money we can invest in education and infrastructure.

 PEOPLE AND PLANET